RajaHaseeb269/EmptyStateKit/README.md

 ---

-License
+## License

-MIT – see LICENSE.
+This project is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---